Uwe Beckmeyer

-Uwe Karl Beckmeyer (born 26 March 1949 in Bremerhaven) is a German politician of the Social Democratic Party of Germany (SPD) who served as a member of the German Bundestag from 2002 until 2017.
+Uwe Karl Beckmeyer (born 26 March 1949) is a German politician of the Social Democratic Party of Germany (SPD) who served as a member of the German Bundestag from 2002 until 2017.

 From October 2004, he served as the SPD parliamentary group's speaker on traffic, construction and urban development.
 From 1987 to 1991 he served as State Minister (Senator) for Economic Affairs and from 1991 to 1999 senator for foreign trade of Bremen.
 Since 2006, he has served as regional chairman of the SPD in Bremen.

-Occupation
+Early life and education

 After the Abitur in 1968 at a high school of economics, Beckmeyer completed a study for the teaching profession at grammar schools, which he concluded with two state examinations.
 Until 1975, he worked as a teacher in Bremerhaven.